 Have students investigate making their own chemical creation.
-The Carnegie Mellon website has an activity where students make their own "Goofy Putty" and learn more about the different properties of matter.
-Have them visit; http://www.cmu.edu/gelfand/k12-teachers/polymers/polymer-architecture/glue-putty.html for more information on this activity.
+The Carnegie Mellon website has an activity where students make their own "Glue Putty" and learn more about the different properties of matter.
+Have them visit; https://www.cmu.edu/gelfand/education/k12-teachers/polymers/polymer-architecture/glue-putty.html for more information on this activity.

 Many common items are made with petroleum-based plastics.
 As we grow more aware of the limited amount of oil, chemical engineers are exploring other ways of making these every day plastics.
 Have students research a household item made of plastic and report to the class about the progress being made in alternative materials.